 • If you do need to take magnesium supplements, start with a small amount, and increase the dosage gradually if necessary.

-• Avoid laxatives that contain magnesium such as milk of magnesia or magnesium of citrate laxatives, especially if you have kidney problems.
+• Avoid laxatives that contain magnesium, such as milk of magnesia or magnesium of citrate laxatives, especially if you have kidney problems.

 Conclusion

-As a nurse, I have rarely seen symptoms of too much magnesium in a patient.
 I have been a nurse for close to 30 years.
-In fact, 99% of the time we see people with magnesium deficiency.
-However, it is important to look for symptoms of high magnesium if you take magnesium supplements.
+In fact, 99% of the time, we see people with magnesium deficiency.

 Sources: